tremberic/Webinar_2025_08_ai-agents-snowflakev3/ARCHITECTURE.md

 ## Implementation Summary
 The Streamlit frontend exposes three primary pages—Customers List, New Requests, and Prospecting Chat—each interacting with Snowflake as the single backend via secure integrations and Cortex AI tooling.

--   **Customers List** queries CUSTOMERS_WEBINAR_202508 for customer data, geocodes addresses through the HERE API, and renders locations on a map.
+-   **Customers List** queries "CUSTOMERS" table for customer data, geocodes addresses through the HERE API, and renders locations on a map.
--   New Requests pulls unread emails from emails_webinar_202508.
+-   New Requests pulls unread emails from "EMAILS" table.
 For each email body, SNOWFLAKE.CORTEX.COMPLETE is invoked to parse and extract structured request fields (e.g., container format, quantity, date needed) and extract_addresses is used to prefill delivery addresses.
 Parsed data is presented for user review/approval.
 -   **Prospecting Chat** first evaluates whether the user query contains one or two addresses.
 If so, it handles geocoding/routing via the HERE API and then, after re-extracting, enriches the first detected address with demographic data from the Precisely API.
 If no address is present, the query is forwarded to the Cortex Agent.
 The agent dynamically decides between:
     -   **Cortex Analyst** for converting natural language metric queries into SQL against sales_metrics,
     -   **Cortex Search** for semantic retrieval from sales_conversations,